gusguidry/gusguidry.github.io/README.md

 # gusguidry.com
 Hello,

-Eventually replacing my Wordpress based site with something more simple.
+I am replacing my Wordpress site with something simpler.

 It's essential to understand basic web development in the 21st century.
-This repository is practicing building something from scratch.
+This repository is me building something from scratch.

 Is this a waste of time?